cheezy64/challenge_fullstack_security_scan/README.md

 I focused on integration tests as they added more value compared to unit testing.
 I didn't see any value in unit testing a lot of the logic since I relied on Mongoose functionality to validate data.
 It's not worth using `mockingoose` to mock the functionality of mongoose when integration tests will test the validation functionality and the endpoints.

 # Dashboard
 The view of scan results is what I choose to be customer facing.
 The adding of scan results is more of an admin tool.
-As dicusses in the server section, I was envisioning a server that runs the scans and reports it via the REST API.
+As dicussed in the server section, I was envisioning a server that runs the scans and reports it via the REST API.
 ## Bundling
 I didn't feel that creating a project from scratch using `parcel` or `webpack` would showcase any skills, so I opted to just use `create-react-app`.
 ## UI
 I kept it simple per recommendations of the exercise
 ## State
 Relevant components are "dumb" so that it'll be easy to switch over to Redux state gets complicated enough
+## Components
+### Adding a Result
+I wanted a maintainable way to represent and render the data.
+I also didn't want to worry about writing my own client-side validation.
+So, I chose `react-jsonschema-form` since it allows us to generate a component based on a JSON schema and validates it according to the schema.
+It also conveniently represents the data as JSON which is what the API expects.
+For this exercise, out of convenience, I added a `bootstrap` dependency since the component is styled out of the box with bootstrap.
+Normally, I'd try to avoid this dependency.
+### Display a List of Results
+This component will query a list of all repos.
+The API supports querying results for a single repo which the `SearchBar` component could handle (not implemented for this exercise)
+### Displaying details of a result
+I used a simple table to represent this since the exercise stated that we don't need to focus on making things too pretty.
-## TODO
+## Testing
-* The API will allow us to request scan results by repo.
-I added the `SearchBar` component to demonstrate how it might look, but it's not functional at the moment
+In the future, I'd use `enzyme` to test components using different props.
+Some components will crash if the object does not have all the expected nested properties.
+I'd also just do render tests.

+# Other Considerations
+An alternative way of displaying the scan results would be to consolidate all findings for a particular repo into a single row.
+To enable this, it would be simple to either combine it on the client or aggregate it on the server.